binkley/homebrewery-files/witch.md

 #### Difficult Customer

-When haggling over other means of travel you have **advantage** on _Charisma (Intimidation or Persuasion)_ checks_.
+When haggling over other means of travel you have **advantage** on _Charisma (Intimidation or Persuasion)_ checks.
 Witches rarely pay full price for themselves, and never twice.

 ### Level 9: Improved Familiar